$5,271.00 - $7,082.00 Monthly

 Connell, WA

-The Department of Corrections is seeking a highly motivated and qualified individual for the role of licensed SUDP Program Specialist 4- SARU for the Coyote Ridge Corrections Center (CRCC) located in Connell, WA just outside of the Tri Cities.
+The Department of Corrections is seeking a highly motivated and qualified individual for the role of licensed SUDP Program Specialist 4- SARU for the Graduated Reentry Program at Coyote Ridge Corrections Center (CRCC) located in Connell, WA just outside of the Tri Cities.

 The Substance Abuse Recovery Unit (SARU) is responsible for the implementation of evidence-based practices and operational support to facilitate individual participation in promising practices/programs designed to decrease recidivism, which increases staff, incarcerated individual, and public safety.